broadinstitute/gatk/scripts/variantstore/docs/aou/workspace/CreateWriteStreamRequestIncreasedQuota.md

 Google has told us that it would be technically feasible to apply 45k per 4 hours, but we've settled on 30k per 4 hours.

 For Echo:
-We are going to be using 3 streams per sample instead of 2.
-So we are going to scatter by 333 (okay lets say 350) wide So we are hoping for 10K samples each 4 hour block (Google Quotas are in 4 hour chunks) And our request will be 30k for each of those blocks
+We calculated that the `load_data_batch` should be set to 1245 without a quota increase.

+In Echo there are 414,830 non-control samples that need to be loaded during the bulk ingest process.
+We are going to be using 3 streams per sample (variant data, reference data and header info -- sometimes we only load the first 2).
+Based on Google docs, the default is 10,000 streams per hour, and we need three streams per sample.

+We are going to scatter 414830 samples by 333 wide.
+So 1245 is our batch size 414830 / 333 = 1245.

+Our quota increase request will be 30k instead of 10k.
+If we get it, we can tripe our `load_data_batch` size.

 For scale test: